Jimbly/dcjam2024/Jimb-TODO.md

     * was underleveled due to wrong XP values!  ended T2L1

 Polish
-* controller: can't level up: hit Y to open a dedicated screen?
-  * would fullscreen map view work with characters visible, just do it on this screen?
-  * also don't get initial hint in combat
+* controller issue: don't see initial hint in combat
 * adjust fog colors and settings of all levels - backdrops too
 * fill in empty space in UI with some noise at least
 * use wall variations throughout levels
 * add unlockable doors to get back to the Solitude entrances
-* consistent ability icons
 * more player faces
 * tooltip on Sanity and XP displays, explaining mechanics
 * add sanity icon to spritesheet and use in dialogs